-Coinsurance
+• Coinsurance

 Coinsurance is the percentage of our allowance that you must pay for your care.
-Coinsurance doesn't begin until you meet your deductible.
+In most cases, coinsurance doesn't begin until you meet your deductible.

 Example: You pay 10% of our allowance for in-network or 30% of our allowance for out of network laboratory services.